monktastic/blog/pages/metaphysics/time.md

 The next easy answer is that perhaps "my reptilian brain is causing me to do it, and my prefrontal cortex has no say in the matter."
 This is certainly internally
-consistent: it's evolutionarily advantageous to believe in things that are real, so perhaps it's been built deep into our brain structures and beyond our control.
+consistent: it's evolutionarily advantageous to believe in things that are real, so perhaps it's been built deep into our brain structures over the millennia and is now beyond our control.

-While that *could* be true, there is *still* no reason to believe it:
+While that *could* be true, we *still* have no reason to believe it:
-"I believe in time because time made me do it" is as nonsensical as the rest, if perhaps more deviously convincing.
+"I believe in time because time made me do it" is as circular as the rest, if perhaps more deviously convincing.

-It seems that every time we try to answer *why*, our mind produces a satisfying explanation that requires careful consideration to detect as circular.
+It seems that every time we try to answer *why*, our mind generates another circular answer that still somehow pacifies us.
 It is as though the mind is erecting one "Do Not Enter" sign after another to dissuade you from peeking behind the curtain.
 "It's logical."
 "It's practical."
 "It's inevitable." "*Shut up, we like it!*"